lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 When there are too many rows, you can use a fixed header.

-:::demo By setting the attribute `height` of `el-table`, you can fix the table header without any other codes.
+:::demo By setting the attribute `height` of `lx-table`, you can fix the table header without any other codes.

 ```html
 <template>